Equivariant non-archimedean Arakelov theory of toric varieties

 The present article studies an equivariant version of this theory in the case of toric varieties over $K$, for which resolution of singularities is always satisfied.
 There are two main objectives.
 The first one is to give a combinatorial characterization of the the objects involved.
 This provides convex geometrical and combinatorial tools to study non-archimedean Arakelov theory on toric varieties over $K$.
-These tools are general and explicit enough and this leads us to our second objective: to provide a large class of examples where dealing with the non-archimedean analogue of singular metrics seems possible.
+These tools are general and explicit enough and this leads us to our second objective: to provide a large testing class where dealing with the non-archimedean analogue of singular metrics seems possible.
 It thus serves as a testing ground if one wishes to extend results in Arakelov geometry to consider singular metrics.

-Let us be more precise.
-As we will see, this theory suggests that the non-archimedean analogue of a (smooth) toric metric on a toric vector bundle is the choice of a toric model and a piecewise polynomial function on the polyhedral complex associated to the toric model.
+Let us be a bit more precise.
+As we will see, this theory suggests that the non-archimedean analogue of a (smooth) toric metric on a toric vector bundle is the choice of a toric model and a piecewise polynomial function on the polyhedral complex associated to the toric model (see discussion after Theorem \ref{th:intro5}).
 This generalizes \cite{BPS}, where toric \emph{model} metrics on toric line bundles correspond to piecewise affine functions on the polyhedral complex.